coding-pot/Zero2Story/README.md

 - If the generated story, options, image, and music in each turn, users could ask to re-generate them.

 ## Prerequisites

+### PaLM API key

+This project heavily depends on [PaLM API](https://developers.generativeai.google).
+If you want to run it on your own environment, you need to get [PaLM API key](https://developers.generativeai.google/tutorials/setup) and paste it in `.palm_api_key.txt` file within the root directory.

+### Packages

 Make sure you have installed all of the following prerequisites on your development machine:
 * CUDA Toolkit 11.8 with cuDNN 8 - [Download & Install CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) It is highly recommended to run on a GPU.
 If you run it in a CPU environment, it will be very slow.
 * Poetry - [Download & Install Poetry](https://python-poetry.org/docs/#installation) It is the python packaging and dependency manager.